Common mistakes & scams in Thailand & how to avoid them

 This is a well-known scam in Thailand, so be aware.

-If you want to visit an attraction or temple make sure to use a trusted taxi driver, just ask your hotel/hostel reception to book one for you.
+If you want to visit an attraction or temple make sure to use a trusted taxi driver.
+Book via the inDrive app or ask your hotel/hostel reception to book one for you.

 Lady drinks, bar games, the bell, cabaret and ping-pong shows